-If the reader is not utterly weary of hearing about Spirit Rappings, we would ask him to sympathize with our affliction (recently endured with some hilarity) on a forced reading of Mr. NEWTON CROSSLAND'S New Theory of Apparitions, and three numbers of a monthly journal, The Spiritual Herald, depoted to the Exposition of the Phenomena of Spirit Manifestations.
+If the reader is not utterly weary of hearing about Spirit Rappings, we would ask him to sympathize with our affliction (recently endured with some hilarity) on a forced reading of Mr. NEWTON CROSSLAND'S New Theory JApparitions, and three numbers of a monthly journal, The Spiritual Herald, lovoted to the Exposition of the Phenomena of Spirit Manifestations.
 Mr. CROSSLAND, although sublimely contemptuous in his attitude towards Science, and not less so towards "flippant critics and philosophic buffoons," not specified, has a scientific theory of his own to announce, on reading which the reader will thoroughly understand Mr. CROSSLAND'S scorn of Science.
-Mr. CROSSLAND is one of those men described by Madame DE STAEL as complètement de son avis.
+Mr. CROSSLAND is one of those men described by Madame DE STATEL as complètement de son avis.
 To doubt the reality of spirit manifestation, is, he says, "as ridiculous and foolish as to doubt the existence of the solar system."
-"Mr. CROSSLAND tells us that FARADAY, when he crushed the spirit-rappers, "rendered himself the laughing stock of"-what does the reader think ?-"of every spiritual circle in England and America !"
-But we must hasten toquote Mr. CROSSLAND's theory :---The candid ghost-seer, in relating his experiences, is baffled by the scoffing logician, who exclaims-" I have no objection to believe in the apparition of the soul of your grandmother, but don't tell me that you really and literally saw the ghost of her nightcap and apron!
-Your dead uncle, too, whom you saw drowning; is his pea-jacket endowed with an immortal spirit?"
-Our credulous friend is puzzled, and meekly acquitesces in the conclusion--"Well, perhaps it was all a delusion."
-"To meet this difficulty, I venture to offer as a solution the following hypothesis. that every significant action of our lives-in the garments we wear, and in the attitudes and gestures of our humanity --- is vitally photographed or depicted in the spiritworld; and that the angels, under God's direction, have the power of exhibiting, as a Home picture, any specific circumstances or features to those who have the gift of nori de la setencia de la set About the of spiritual sight, and who are intended to be influenced by the manifestations.
+Mr. CROSSLAND tells us that FARADAY, when he crushed the spirit-rappers, "rendered himself the laughing stock of"-what does the reader think ?-"of every spiritual circle in England and America !"
+But we must hasten to quote Mr. CROSSLAND's theory :--The candid ghost-seer, in relating his experiences, is baffled by the scoffing logician, aightcap and apron!
+Your dead uncle, too, whom you saw drowning; is his pea-acted endowed with an immortal spirit?"
+Our credulous friend is puzzled, and meetly acquiesces in the conclusion-"Well, perhaps it was all a delusion."
+To meet this difficulty, I venture to offer as a solution the following hypothesis that every significant action of our lives-in the garments we wear, and in the atti-tudes and gestures of our humanity-is vitally photographed or depicted in the spiritworld; and that the angels, under God's direction, have the power of exhibiting, as a Wing picture, any specific circumstances or features to those who have the gift of spiritual sight, and who are intended to be influenced by the manifestations.
 These tableaux may represent still life, or they may be animated by certain spirits appointed for the purpose, or by the identical spirits of the persons whose forms are shown, when the apparitions are the images of those who have departed this world.